fmhy/edit/docs/feedback.md

 * *"Me and my friends call your site the keys to the internet, its kinda amazing."*

+* *"Thank you to whoever made the website,it has made things easier for a lot of people.
+I pinned this website on an old laptop I installed linux mint xfce on for one of my dads friends who is about 65 years old and he loves it, free media is awesome."*

 * *"A really great and detailed job of putting everything together.
 I hope you hear this a lot, but thanks for all the work you put in this, people appreciate it more than you think <3."*

 * *"Thanks to FMHY, I was able to find a piece of software that upped my efficiency at work three-fold.
 Literal life-saver.
 Thank you!"*